bvfalcon/junit5-extensions/README.md

 ### Problem description

-If your application supports some languages, you know about Resource Bundles.
-Localized strings are language-specific and stored in *.properties (since Java 9 in *.xml too) files and have a view
+If your application supports multiple languages, you know about Resource Bundles.
+Localized strings are language-specific and stored in \*.properties (since Java 9 in \*.xml too) files and have a view

 ```properties
 key1=value1